[Yet another scrap of a chapter from the unfinished novel in progress A Republic of Books]

 The boy nodded and hurried the horse.
 As the cart wheel cut the pie of offal and spread it further, Knox dipped his head beneath the lintel again and closed his door against the waft.
 Though the shop desperately needed air now, this was a poor exchange.
 There was no remedy.
 The rear window opened on the back of a fish market.
 And the boy was an indenture and could not be blamed for carelessness.
 A complaint would only get the kid a whipping.
 Knox shook his head in resignation to the indignities of life, and went directly to his desk to cut the string of the package.

 All of them were used.
-The price had dictated that.
+The embargo as well as the price had dictated that.
 But the seller, John Paley in Philadelphia, was reliable, if a bit forgiving of condition.
 Knox paged them looking for the scars of previous ownership.
-Six were embellished at the endpaper with names or nameplates.
-And one of these prominently contained a folded note.
-This was a gallimaufry of plays by David Garrick, including The Irish Widow, a recent production at Drury Lane, and would please someone very much.
+Six of were embellished at the endpaper with the names of previous owners.
+And prominently, one contained a folded note.
+This book was a gallimaufry of plays by David Garrick, including The Irish Widow, a recent production at Drury Lane, and would please someone very much.
 He had included it in his wants with only the faintest hopes of satisfying Lucy’s wish before her birthday.
 He noted that the volume, nicely trimmed and bound in Philadelphia, bore the fanciful bookplate of a James Wilson.
 Knox took the note in his good hand and unfolded it with the other.

 ‘My Dear Mr. Knox.
 Your request of books lately advertised in the Gazette arrived propitiously just as a regular customer, James Wilson was present.
 In exasperation, I noted aloud the impossibility of laying hands on anything by David Garrick and he spoke up immediately, saying he had recently had this particular volume bound for his own library.
 He offers it here to you with a special request for anything you might have or find in your neighborhood that was printed by John Franklin in the period of the 1720 to 1723 and might contain the written work of one ‘Silence Dogood,’ a name adopted as a nom de plume by Franklin’s younger brother, Benjamin.
 Mr. Wilson is a great friend to our dear philosopher and wished to make him a present of his own work which Mr. Franklin believes now to be lost.
 I suggested that if there was anyone in Boston who might have the presence to find such treasure, given your associations, it would be you.
 Thanking you in advance for this favor, your humble servant, John Paley.’